 - Right-click the adapter you are currently using.

-- Now, toggle between disabling and then re-enable the network adapter.
+- Now, toggle between disabling and then re-enabling the network adapter.

 - Check your Google Chrome to see if the error is fixed.